influxdata/docs-v2/content/enterprise_influxdb/v1.10/administration/monitor/_index.md

 - [Use InfluxQL for diagnostics](/enterprise_influxdb/v1.10/administration/monitor/diagnostics/)

 {{% note %}}
-### Monitor with InfluxDB Aware and Influx Insights
+### Monitor with InfluxDB Insights
-InfluxDB Aware and Influx Insights is a free Enterprise service that sends your data to a free Cloud account.
+For InfluxDB Enterprise customers, Insights is a free services that can monitor your cluster.
+InfluxDB Insights sends monitoring metrics for your cluster to a private Cloud account.
+This allows the support team to monitor your cluster health as well as making resource usage statistics available to assist with support tickets that you raise.
-Aware assists you in monitoring your data by yourself.
-Insights assists you in monitoring your data with the help of the support team.

 To apply for this service, please contact the [support team](https://support.influxdata.com/s/login/).
 {{% /note %}}